deaxparadox/ArtOfRust/101-learn/115-smart-pointers/102-enabling-recursive-types-with-boxes.md

 ----------

-Because a `Box<T>` is a pointer, Rust always kowns how much space a `Box<T>` needs: a pointer's size doesn't change based on the amount of data it's pointing to.
+Because a `Box<T>` is a pointer, Rust always knowns how much space a `Box<T>` needs: a pointer's size doesn't change based on the amount of data it's pointing to.
 This means we can put a `Box<T>` inside the `Cons` variant instead of another `List` value directly.
 The `Box<T>` will point to the next `List` value that will be on the heap rather than inside the `Cons` variant.
 Conceptually, we still have a list, created with lists holding other lists, but this implementation is now more like placing the items next to one another rather than inside one another.

 We can change the definition of the `List` enum in Listing 15-2 and the usage of the `List` in Listing 15-3 to the code in Listing 15-5, which will compile: